yuki011121/487-sarcasm-detection/README.md

 # 487-sarcasm-detection
 ## Overview
 I'm working on sarcasm detection using machine learning.
-The dataset comes from [Kaggle](https://www.kaggle.com/datasets/nikhiljohnk/tweets-with-sarcasm-and-irony/data).
+The dataset comes from [Kaggle](https://www.kaggle.com/datasets/nikhiljohnk/tweets-with-sarcasm-and-irony/data) and [Kaggle](https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection).
 I tested a few models and built a simple UI to check sarcasm, but the detection isn't great yet.

 ## What I Did
 - Used **Logistic Regression**, **SVM**, and **TF-IDF** for sarcasm classification.